-Emergency escape lighting can be both 'maintained', i.e. on all the time, or 'nonmaintained' which only operates when the normal lighting fails.
+Emergency escape lighting can be both 'maintained', i.e. on all the time, or 'non-maintained' which only operates when the normal lighting fails.
+Maintained lighting should be used in areas where people may be unfamiliar with the premises e.g. function rooms, bars etc. as well as corridors where occupants of such premises will be unfamiliar with the layout.
 Systems or individual lighting units (luminaires) are designed to operate for durations of between one and three hours.
-In practice, the three-hour units are the most popular and can help with maintaining limited continued use of your premises during a power failure (other than in an emergency situation).
+In practice, the three-hour design is the most popular and can help with maintaining limited continued use of your premises during a power failure (other than in an emergency situation).

-Figure 51: Luminaires
+Figure 56: Luminaires